micheles/micheles.github.io/_posts/2014-06-15-the-numbers-for-japan.md

 The computation wrote 55 GB of data, obtained by measuring the full size of the database before and the full size after.
-That assumes that no other procedures where writing or purging the database.
+That assumes that no other procedures were writing or purging the database in the meanwhile.
+The storage is quite efficient; 9,726,005 rows where written in the table gmf_data, with arrays of average length of 430: that means that the saving procedure is as fast as possible with the current database structure.
+We had much worse performance in the past, in cases when we where saving short arrays.

 You can see all the numbers in the table below: